Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

 Why do some narcissists sulk?

-They can involve everyone in the incredibly sulk, as they want everyone to panda to them and make them feel better, to gain as much attention as possible, so if one gets fed up of them, they have plenty more people to gain attention from.
+They can involve everyone in the incredibly sulk, as they want everyone to give them attention and make them feel better, to gain as much attention as possible, so if one gets fed up of them, they have plenty more people to gain attention from.

 They may stop going to activities, and they may be unable to eat, all pity plays to get others to feel sorry for them.

-They will lay for hours on the bed, staring into space or the tv, sit for hrs in front of the tv, if you invite family or friends around, they will continue to do so, often so you don’t, as the narcissist sits looking and acting rude,
+They will lay for hours on the bed, staring into space or the tv, sit for hrs in front of the tv, if you invite family or friends around, they will continue to do so, often so you don’t, as the narcissist sits looking straight at the tv and acting rude.

 They may miss work for a few days or a week.

 The narcissist that sulks while others are present usually feel they’ve been criticised in some way, and they will also do this if they’re not the centre of attention and feel envious of those around them.